henrikekannen/j-H.md/CourseworkJ-H.md

 # New Meeting Format
 ## Tactical Meetings
 - Are held once a week
-- Focus on team's operationa#l work
+- Focus on team's operational work
 - Discuss issues that came up lately and to solve problems
 ---
 ## Circlestructure of Holacracy